yunqilee/quick-search/README.md

 # quick-search
-A high. performance API combine with redis
+A high performance API combine with redis